andreagiassi/microservice-rbac-user-management/README.md

 http://www.appsdeveloperblog.com/encrypt-user-password-example-java/

-The application.properties file contains the default salt that will be used to encrypt the password data.

 #### Others
-You can contact me in case this project sounds good for you or if you're interested to evolve it.
+You can contact me in case this project sounds good for you or if you're interested to evolve it or others.

 Purpose of this project is to keep the concepts clear and easy to use for everyone that needs a simple RBAC implementation.